9600dev/llmvm/README.md

 LLMVM is a CLI based productivity tool that uses Large Language Models and local Python tools/helpers to reason about and execute your tasks.
 A CLI client (client.py) either connects directly to an LLM provider or will connect to a local server (server.py) that coordinates tool execution, [Retrieval Agumented Generation](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/), document search and more.

-It supports [OpenAI](https://openai.com/blog/openai-api) GPT 3.5/4.0/4 Turbo/Vision models from OpenAI, and [Claude 2.1](https://www.anthropic.com/index/claude-2) from [Anthropic](https://anthropic.com).
+It supports [Anthropic's](https://www.anthropic.com) Claude 3 Opus, Sonnet and Haiku vision models, [OpenAI](https://openai.com/blog/openai-api) GPT 3.5/4/4 Turbo and Vision models from OpenAI.
 [Gemini](https://deepmind.google/technologies/gemini/) and [Mistral](https://deepmind.google/technologies/gemini/) are currently experimental.
-It's best used with the [kitty](https://github.com/kovidgoyal/kitty) terminal as LLMVM will screenshot and render images and work directly with GPT 4.5 vision models.
+It's best used with the [kitty](https://github.com/kovidgoyal/kitty) terminal as LLMVM will screenshot and render images as work on vision based tasks progresses.

 LLMVM's features are best explored through examples.
 Let's install, then go through some: